Md-Anamul-Haque/rg-express/README.md

 ---

-### 🔹 Option 2: Full Configuration
+### 🔹 Option 2: Full Configuration (Returning Router)

-You can provide an object with more options:
+Provide a configuration object to customize behavior, returning a Router for manual attachment.

 ```ts
 import express from 'express';